IntelLabs/RiverTrail/README.md

 River Trail
 ===========

-River Trail is a JavaScript library and a Firefox add-on that together provide support for **data-parallel programming in JavaScript**, targeting multi-core CPUs and vector SSE/AVX instructions.
+River Trail is a JavaScript library and a Firefox add-on that together provide support for **data-parallel programming in JavaScript**, targeting multi-core CPUs, GPUs and vector SSE/AVX instructions.

 Please see the [project wiki](https://github.com/IntelLabs/RiverTrail/wiki) for more details.